kirkhu/W_English_WRO2023_FE-Shinan-Fire-On-All-Cylinders/schemes/Camera/README.md

 </table>
 </div>

-- During subsequent testing, we found that the vehicle was unable to anticipate the position of the next block while avoiding obstacles.
-This posed a challenge for the vehicle's obstacle avoidance strategy.
-As a result, we decided to modify the original camera and convert it into a wide-angle lens.
-Compared to the original 72-degree field of view, the wide-angle lens provides a 160-degree field of view, allowing us to anticipate the position of the next block in advance.
-This improvement has enhanced the vehicle's obstacle avoidance effectiveness.
+- In the experimental tests, it was found that when the vehicle was avoiding obstacles, the camera's field of view was too small to predict the position of the next obstacle.
+This caused problems for the vehicle's obstacle avoidance strategy.
+- Therefore, we modified the original camera lens  to a wide-angle lens.
+Compared to the original 72-degree field of view, the wide-angle lens provides a 160-degree field of view, which allows us to predict the position of the next obstacle in advance, thus improving the effectiveness of the vehicle's obstacle avoidance strategy.

 #### Wide-Angle Lens
 <div align="center">